-Travel-ban decision in hands of federal appeals-court judges; ruling could come today
+Travel ban decision in hands of federal appeals-court judges; ruling could come today

 - Librarians take up arms against fake news | Jerry Large

-Trump tweeted early Wednesday that if he loses the case, the country “can never have the security and safety to which we are entitled.”

-Trump tweeted: “If the U.S. does not win this case as it so obviously should, we can never have the security and safety to which we are entitled.
+Trump tweeted early Wednesday: “If the U.S. does not win this case as it so obviously should, we can never have the security and safety to which we are entitled.
 Politics!”

 The appeals court challenged the administration’s claim that the ban was motivated by terrorism fears, but it also questioned the argument of an attorney challenging the executive order on grounds that it unconstitutionally targeted Muslims.